Advertisement

 In Italy, pensioners can enjoy a 7% flat tax rate for 10 years, which includes access to the local healthcare system—something far superior to what Thailand has to offer.
 Greece offers a similar deal for 15 years.

-Both countries have non-domicile programs targeting the ultra-wealthy, with flat annual taxes of 100,000 euros in Greece and 200,000 euros in Italy, granting 15 years access of to these programs.
-Furthermore, both countries offer a path to permanent residency after five years of temporary residency, and citizenship after ten years.
+Both countries have non-domicile programs targeting the ultra-wealthy.
+Flat annual taxes of 100,000 euros in Greece and 200,000 euros in Italy grant 15 years of access to these programs.
+Furthermore, both countries offer a path to permanent residency after five years of temporary residency and citizenship after ten years.

-Property prices in these countries can also be surprisingly affordable, with Italy’s famous “one-euro homes” making headlines around the world.
+Property prices in these countries can also be surprisingly affordable, with Italy’s famous “one-euro homes” making headlines worldwide.
 The cost of living in rural Italy or Greece can be quite low, making these destinations even more appealing for those looking to relocate from Thailand.

 Solutions for Retaining Thailand’s Expat Community